-Bamboo toothbrushes in the US have come a long way in the last few years and are now just as good as their plastic alternatives.
-We understand it's a big change to make to your lifestyle, so we've put together this guide where we'll address your concerns, such as:
+The bamboo toothbrush has come a long way in the last few years and are now just as good as their plastic alternatives.
+We understand it's a big change to make to your lifestyle and oral hygiene routine, so we've put together this guide where we'll address your concerns, such as:

 - What exactly is a bamboo toothbrush?